ssenmosip/mosip-temp-documentation/Master-data-APIs.md

 Description: Not Found

-# 2.3.5.3 Machines Master-get machines based on language and id service
+# 2.3.5.3 Machines Master-get machines based on language service
 Master data is required across the platform.

-This service will provides the service to fetch the List of machines with the machine details based on the language and the machine id.
+This service will provides the service to fetch the List of machines with the machine details based on the language.

 ### Resource URL
-### `GET /machines/{id}/{languagecode}`
+### `GET /machines/{languagecode}`

 ### Resource details